polkadot-js/docs/docs/substrate/constants.md

 ### epochDuration: `u64`
 - **interface**: `api.consts.babe.epochDuration`
-- **summary**:   The number of **slots** that an epoch takes.
-We couple sessions to epochs, i.e. we start a new session once the new epoch begins.
+- **summary**:   The amount of time, in slots, that each epoch should last.
 NOTE: Currently it is not possible to change the epoch duration after the chain has started.
 Attempting to do so will brick block production.

 ### expectedBlockTime: `Moment`
 - **interface**: `api.consts.babe.expectedBlockTime`